 HBO Max: The 28 Best TV Shows to Watch

-The Warner Bros. streamer is home to hits like Euphoria, Succession and Barry.
+The Warner Bros. streamer is home to hits like Barry, Succession and Euphoria.

 More in www.cnet.com